jaepillee0315/jaepillee0315.github.io/_pages/publications.md

 "Sufficient Conditions for Identification of Dynamic Discrete Choice Models under Finite Dependence"

-**Abstract:** This paper investigates the role of finite dependence paths in the identification of dynamic discrete choice models.
-I prove constructively that there exists a maximum number of these paths, which exponentially grows by the number of states and choices.
-This growth helps explain the lack of consensus on the number of paths for reliable identification.
-In one-period finite dependence settings, identification of flow utilities is achieved by the full rank condition.
-Further, by examining a two-period finite dependence setting as a special case of multiple-period finite dependence, I demonstrate methods to determine identification for utility contrasts.
+**Abstract:** This paper investigates the role of finite dependence paths in identifying dynamic discrete choice models.
+I prove constructively that there exists a maximum number of these paths for identification in discrete state space.
+The number of finite dependence paths grows exponentially by the number of states and choices.
+This growth explains the lack of consensus on the number of paths for reliable identification.
+In the one-period finite dependence setting, identification of flow utilities is achieved by the full rank condition of the linear system of equations of conditional value function differences.
+By examining a two-period finite dependence setting as a special case of multiple-period finite dependence, I demonstrate methods to determine identification for utility primitives.

 "Externality in Sending Children Back Home: A Structural Approach to Foster Care Incentives"